ewoprager/RandomRayReg/README.md

 SE3 transformation, where the central value results in an identical transformation to that of the fixed image.

 The solid lines are generated using pre-calculated random rays.
-Each colour represents a different number of rays, resulting in different total computation times for the 200 values.
-The hyperparameter `alpha` is set for each number of rays such that the sum of pair weights is approximately `1000`, and the hyperparameter `blur_constant` is `4`.
+Each colour represents a different number of rays, resulting in different total computation times for the 50 values.
+The hyperparameter `alpha` is set for each number of rays such that the sum of pair weights is approximately `5000`, and the hyperparameter `blur_constant` is `1`.

 The dashed lines are generated using the standard ('canonical') method of generating a down-sampled DRR to compare with a down-sampled version of the fixed image.
-Each colour represents a different scale of down-sampling, resulting in different total computation times for the 200 values.
+Each colour represents a different scale of down-sampling, resulting in different total computation times for the 50 values.

 The total computation times for each series are shown in seconds in the legend.

 ![canonical_comparison.png](two_d_three_d/plots/canonical_comparison.png)

 Ray counts / down-sample factors:
-- 0: 500,000 pre-calculated rays / down-sampled by 16
+- 0: 100,000,000 pre-calculated rays / full resolution
-- 1: 55,555 pre-calculated rays / down-sampled by 48
+- 1: 6,250,000 pre-calculated rays / down-sampled by 4
-- 2: 6172 pre-calculated rays / down-sampled by 144
+- 2: 390,625 pre-calculated rays / down-sampled by 16
+- 3: 24,414 pre-calculated rays / down-sampled by 64

 ## `one_d_two_d.main`